Montserrat Secondary School: History

-The volcanic eruption and population loss resulted in the dissolution of MSS's sixth-form college; Montserrat Community College took over sixth-form studies upon its opening in 2004.
-The school now has a single campus in Salem.
+The volcanic eruption and population loss resulted in the dissolution of MSS's sixth-form college; Montserrat Community College took over sixth-form studies after opening in 2004.
+The school has a single campus in Salem.
 By 2011 the teacher population had a lack of stability, contrasting with local-origin teachers of previous generations.
-In addition, and multiple "behavioural problems" had occurred "for several years".
+In addition multiple "behavioral problems" had occurred "for several years".
 In 2011 there were 300 students; some of the school's students had English as a second language as they were immigrants.

 Campus

 It occasionally closed during ash falls as it is in the volcano's ash shadow.
-A report from the UK Department for International Development (DFID) stated that the school is a long distance from the major settlements in northern Montserrat.
+A report from the UK Department for International Development (DFID) said that the school is a long distance from the major settlements in northern Montserrat.